Using The Service

-- The information you give us is stored only in our office - on our computer and within a client book held securely in a locked cupboard.
+- The information you give us is stored only on our database.

 - We will not ask personal questions regarding why you are seeking counselling.

 - We refer you to the website for all information about NEECS provision.

 - We are unable to say how long you will have to wait.
 However, once on the list we will offer counselling as soon as we can.

 - You will be contacted either by phone or email and offered an initial session.

 - When making appointments we always ask clients to confirm they will be attending, in order to avoid further lengthy waiting times.

 - Appointments will take place on the same day and time each week.
-We are not open at weekends or evenings other than a Thursday, where there is limited availability.
+We are not open at weekends.

-- At your initial appointment, your counsellor will explain and give you printed information about the service, appointment arrangements, confidentiality policy and about our contributions policy and Gift Aid.
+- When your appointment is confirmed, you will be sent information about the service, appointment arrangements, confidentiality policy and about our contributions policy and if you are able to claim Gift Aid.
 You will also be asked to provide confirmation that you understand why we need the details we have asked for, when they are used and how we store them.

 Please read the following document to find out more about making a contribution to the running of the service: Making a Contribution